Sauce101/swapi-next/README.md

 ## 🧐 What's inside?

-A quick look at the sections you'll see in this Gatsby project.
+A quick look at the sections you'll see in this Next.js project.

 1.  **`People List:`**